Table of Contents

 1. Connection Diagram

-Individual metering of heating and water allows for the distribution of heating costs as equitably as possible among the occupants of a building.
+Individual heating and water metering allows for the most equitable distribution of heating costs among the occupants of a building.

-According to the requirements of the Individual Accounting of Energy and Water Costs from the Swiss Confederation (DIFEE) in effect since 2017, the following must be installed:
+According to the requirements of the Individual Energy and Water Cost Accounting of the Swiss Confederation (DIFEE) in effect since 2017, the following must be installed:

 • one thermal energy meter (heating) per apartment